anonymax25/TP-archi-logiciel/README.md

 ## Use

-Will watch for files in assets/files_watcher, will read them, apply the treatments and write them to assets/files_treated and remove it from the watcher.
+Will watch for files in assets/files_watcher, read them, apply the treatments and write them to assets/files_treated and remove it from the watcher.
+Take them from assets/files and copy them in assets/files_watcher